Praise: The Simplest Secret To Success

 Calvin D. Banyan, MA, BCH, CI

-I made a small change in how I interact with my clients and I became a much more successful Hypnotherapist.
-When I first started working in the field of Hypnotherapy, I didn't realize how critical I was and how it was hurting my practice.
+I made a small change in how I interact with my clients and I became a much more successful Hypnotist.
+When I first started working in the field of Hypnosis, I didn't realize how critical I was and how it was hurting my practice.
 Fortunately, I soon saw the light!

 The simplest secret to success in hypnosis is removing criticism and praising your clients selectively and sincerely.

-When clients come to you for hypnosis or hypnotherapy, especially the first time or two, they are likely to feel a little nervous about it.
+When clients come to you for hypnosis, especially the first time or two, they are likely to feel a little nervous about it.
 New clients are often nervous about issues, such as can I be hypnotized, will I tell all of my secrets, will I do something that will make me look foolish, and so on.
 Nervousness is just another word for fear.

 Reducing Fear Increases Depth of Hypnosis